hansottowirtz/elpong/SPEC.md

 One of the strengths of HTTPong is the ability to embed Elements and Collections in other Elements.
 This is done with the `embedded_element` and the `embedded_collection` keys.
-When a Pre Element with a `embedded_element` field is added to a Collection, the embedded Pre Elements are added to their Collection, or merged with existing Elements with the same selector value.
-Then, its selector value are set to their associated field.
+When a Pre Element with one or both of these keys is added to a Collection, the embedded Pre Elements are added to their Collection, or merged with existing Elements with the same selector value.

+The collection

+Note that embedded Elements and Collections is mostly just a way to "ship" other Elements.
+They do not interact with the Element it's embedded in, except if a reference field is detected.
+The reference field, `apple_stem_id`, will be set to `apple_stem.id` if it's undefined.
+It can be overridden with `reference_field`.

 e.g.
 ```json